 Abstract.
 Rising temperatures due to climate change influence the wood production of forests.
 Observations show that some temperate forests increase their productivity, whereas others reduce their productivity.
-This study focus on how species composition and forest structure properties influences the temperature sensitivity of above-ground wood production (AWP).
-It further investigates, which forests will increase in their productivity the most with rising temperatures.
-We describe forest structure by leaf area index, forest height and tree height heterogeneity.
-Species composition is described by a functional diversity index (Rao's Q) and species distribution index (Ω{AWP}) . Ω{AWP} quantifies how well species are distributed over the different forest layers regarding AWP.
-We analyzed 370,170 forest stands, generated with a forest gap model.
-These forest stands cover a wide range of possible forest types.
-For each stand we estimate annual above-ground wood production and perform a climate sensitivity analysis based on 320 different climate time series (of one year length).
-The scenarios differ in mean annual temperature and annual temperature amplitude.
-Temperature sensitivity of wood production is quantified as relative change of productivity due to a $1^{\circ}C$ temperature rise in mean annual temperature or rather annual temperature amplitude.
-Increasing Ω{AWP} influences positively both temperature sensitivity indices of forest, whereas forest height shows a bell-shaped relationship with both indices.
-Further, we reveal that there are forests in each successional stage that are positively affected by temperature rise.
-For such forests, large Ω{AWP} -values are important.
-In case of young forest, low functional diversity and small tree height heterogeneity is associated with a positive effect of temperature on wood production.
-During later successional stages, higher species diversity and larger tree height heterogeneity is an advantage.
-To archive such a development, one could plant below the closed canopy of even-aged, pioneer trees a climax-species-rich understory that will build the the canopy of the mature forest.
-This study highlights that forest structure and species composition are both relevant in understanding the temperature sensitivity of wood production.
+This study focuses on how species composition and forest structure properties influence the temperature sensitivity of above-ground wood production (AWP).
+It further investigates which forests will increase their productivity the most with rising temperatures.
+We described forest structure by leaf area index, forest height and tree height heterogeneity.
+Species composition was described by a functional diversity index (Rao's Q) and a species distribution index (Ω{AWP}). Ω{AWP} quantifid how well species are distributed over the different forest layers regarding AWP.
+We analysed 370,170 forest stands, generated with a forest gap model.
+These forest stands covered a wide range of possible forest types.
+For each stand we estimated annual above-ground wood production and performed a climate sensitivity analysis based on 320 different climate time series (of one year length).
+The scenarios differed in mean annual temperature and annual temperature amplitude.
+Temperature sensitivity of wood production was quantified as the relative change in productivity resulting from a $1^{\circ}C$ rise in mean annual temperature or annual temperature amplitude.
+Increasing Ω{AWP} positivly influenced both temperature sensitivity indices of forest, whereas forest height showed a bell-shaped relationship with both indices.
+Further, we found forests in each successional stage that are positively affected by temperature rise.
+For such forests, large Ω{AWP} -values were important.
+In case of young forest, low functional diversity and small tree height heterogeneity was associated with a positive effect of temperature on wood production.
+During later successional stages, higher species diversity and larger tree height heterogeneity was an advantage.
+To achieve such a development, one could plant below the closed canopy of even-aged, pioneer trees a climax-species-rich understory that will build the canopy of the mature forest.
+This study highlights that forest structure and species composition are both relevant for understanding the temperature sensitivity of wood production.